Mesothelioma Genetic Testing, Gene Therapy and Gene Expression

-Asbestos is the only proven cause of mesothelioma, but not everyone exposed to asbestos later develops this cancer.
-In fact, a large majority of exposed people aren’t affected by the disease.
+Asbestos is the only proven cause of mesothelioma, but not everyone exposed to asbestos develops this cancer.
+In fact, most exposed people aren’t affected.

 This fact is why researchers investigate whether mesothelioma is hereditary.
-If so, then some people would have genetic dispositions to asbestos-caused cancers like mesothelioma.
+If so, then some people would have genetic dispositions to asbestos-caused cancers.

-There is genetic science behind this cancer and value in continuing to research mesothelioma genetics.
+There is genetic science behind this cancer and value in continuing genetic research.

 Benefits of Mesothelioma Genetic Testing and Research

 Asbestos causes mesothelioma by piercing into tissue and altering a cell’s DNA.
 This disruption of genetic balance leads to cells duplicating, living longer than they should, and forming clumps known as tumors.
 It all starts with the sharp edge of an asbestos fiber disturbing a cell’s genetic equilibrium.